pagopa/io-react-native-cie/README.md

 ### Start CIE Authentication

 To start the CIE reading and authentication process, use `startReading(pin, authenticationUrl, timeout?)`.
 This function requires the CIE card PIN, the authentication service URL, and an optional timeout in milliseconds (default: 10000).

+> **Note:** The `timeout` parameter is available only on **Android**.
+On iOS, this parameter is ignored.

 It returns a Promise and throws if the process fails to start (e.g., invalid PIN format/length, NFC unavailable).

 #### Example